satyamgupta98/delta-demo/README.md

 # delta-demo
-this is a demo for git and github classes.
+this is a demo for git &amp; and github classes.

+# owner
+Satyam Gupta.